JHU-CLSP/docker-http-api-example/README.md

 `--distributed` flag to the ends of the commands (the lines starting with `command:`) of the `worker` and `http-server` services in `docker-compose.yml`.

+#### Locking

+One of the potential benefits of the non-distributed task manager is that by construction, only one task can be performed at a time.
+In the basic distributed task management example, tasks can be performed simultaneously when there is more than one worker container.
+To restore the one-task-at-a-time property to the distributed task manager, we can add a distributed lock.
+The Redis Python library has a distributed lock implementation, and it can be used in the example by adding `--distributed-lock 0` to the end of the worker command.
+Note that the `--distributed` flag still needs to be passed to both the `worker` and `http-server` services.
+While the use of the lock in this example may seem counterproductive, it is useful in applications where, for example, all task types are performed on the same GPU on the same machine.